kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### EvictionRequest Cancellation Examples

-Let's assume there is a single pod p-1 of application P with interceptors for actors A and B.
+Let's assume there is a single pod p-1 of application P with responders for actors A and B.
 These actors are generic and can represent any application (e.g. Deployment).

 ```yaml